 • tasks of a strictly confidential nature.

-When delegating authority, the manager delegates (establishes) responsibilities; determines the rights and level of responsibility in the exercise of authority.
+When delegating authority, the manager delegates (establishes) responsibilities; determines the rights and level of responsibility when exercising powers.

 Benefits of delegation of authority:

-• the ability to engage in tasks that require the personal participation of the leader;
+• the ability to engage in tasks that require the personal participation of the manager;

-• focus on strategic objectives and long-term plans for the development of the enterprise;
+• focusing on strategic objectives and long-term plans for the development of the enterprise;

-• it is the best way to motivate creative and active workers;
+• this is the best way to motivate creative and active workers;

 • this is the best way to learn;